History of the British peerage: Post-Conquest baronage (1066–1299)

 Barons enjoyed greater access to the king than did other subjects and were exempt from jury service.
 Though they could be tried in ordinary courts, their amercements could only be assessed by the barons of the exchequer or before the king himself.
 The baronage had a duty as tenants-in-chief to provide the king with advice when summoned to great councils.
 During the reign of Henry III (1216–1272), the great council evolved into Parliament, a representative body that increasingly asserted for itself the right to consent to taxation.
 Initially, participation in Parliament was still determined by one's status as a tenant-in-chief.
 Earls and greater barons received a writ of summons issued directly from the king, while lesser barons were summoned through the local sheriffs.

 By the 13th century, the criteria for establishing baronial tenure was long forgotten.
 According to Ivor John Sanders, "both tenants-in-chief and the royal officials were ignorant of any principle of law upon which the liability to tenure per baroniam could be based", so a person's baronial status was based on whether the records stated he held per baroniam.
 In the reign of Edward I (1272–1307), the first hereditary barons were created by writ.
-Overtime, baronies by writ became the main method of creating baronies, and baronies by tenure became obsolete.
+Over time, baronies by writ became the main method of creating baronies, and baronies by tenure became obsolete.